Svyatoslav-stack/Eddy-Covariance-Data-Dashboards/README.md

 - Update the massive weekly dataset to ensure continuous tracking of trends.
 - Use the RFlux package (implemented in R) to calculate daily fluxes based on metadata and station-specific projects.
 - Append new daily data to the existing EddyPro dataset for ongoing analysis.
-- Generate EddyPro data interactive visualizations using Plotly and raw data static visualizations using ggplot2.
-These are presented in an HTML format, making the weekly data easily accessible to scientists.
+- Generate EddyPro data interactive visualizations using Plotly.
+- Generate LF data interactive visualizations using Plotly.
 - Display the amount of available raw data for the last 7 days.
+- Generate HF data static visualizations (6,048,000 points per plot) using ggplot2 and scattermore packages.
+- Create an HTML-based dashboard using the flexdashboard package, making the weekly data easily accessible to scientists.
-- Generate backup files, including HTML reports, EddyPro files, and relevant plots to ensure data continuity and easy access.
+- Generate backup files, including HTML reports, EddyPro files, HF and LF data, and relevant plots to ensure data continuity and easy access.
 - Delete all unnecessary files generated during processing to optimize disk space usage and maintain a clean and organized storage environment.

 Additional steps: